[ Printer Friendly Version ] [ Report Abuse ]

 Samantha smiled and sunk into her chair, happily listening to Sirius and Peter chatter on about all the things she missed.

-: I hope you enjoyed this first glimpse at the Marauders and my OC Samantha.
+nrb writes: I hope you enjoyed this first glimpse at the Marauders and my OC Samantha.
 Please, don't hesitate to review and leave me lots of constructive criticism :) Thanks for reading!
 And a special thanks to Toujours Padfoot and soccerj18 for helping me fix some errors!
+Thanks for reading!